-Prostate cancer: the facts, the myths and getting checked
+Prostate cancer: facts, myths and why getting checked matters

-Around 55,300 men in the UK are diagnosed each year.
-Yet many people still feel unsure about what prostate cancer is, the possible symptoms, or when to get checked.
+Prostate cancer is the most common cancer in men.
+Every year, around 55,300 men in the UK are diagnosed with prostate cancer.
+But many people still feel unsure about what prostate cancer is, what symptoms to look for and when to get checked.

 Prostate cancer facts